orsenthil/coursedocs/index.rst

 Contribute
 ----------

 Contributions are welcome.
-If you find this website useful, you can feel the ownership to expand it too.
-The proverb that I'd like to remember is.
+If you find this website useful, you could consider owning a part by adding new material, resources useful for online self-study to this site.
+The proverb that I'd like to remember most is this:

 .. image:: https://dl.dropbox.com/s/pel8n87121x4qz8/coursedocs_collaboration.jpg?dl=0
    :align: center